garrandall/popular-music-data/tracks/come-clean-jeru-the-damaja.md

 You claim you got beef on the streets, so what ya Gonna do when real niggas roll up on you
 And you don't got your crew
-Pull your Glock, hmm...?
+Pull your Glock, hm...?
 But you don't got the heart You was webbed straight from the start
 Bought a tool and didn't learn how to use it
 Got lost in Brooklyn so you had to lose it